oscal-compass/community/GOVERNANCE.md

 Key Eligibility Requirements:

-* **Required**: The candidate must satisfy at least one of the below criteria to be eligibile to stand for election for oversight committee membership.
+* **Required**: The candidate must satisfy at least one of the below criteria to be eligible to stand for election for oversight committee membership.
-  * current oversight commitee member, or
+  * current oversight committee member, or
   * current maintainer of any **core** project, or
   * any eligible voter with endorsement from two other eligible voters from different companies/organizations (one endorsement can be from the same organization as the candidate's organization). **Note:** Eligibility may be updated in future to ensure at least one of the endorsements is from a maintainer of the **core** project.
 * Technical Expertise: Candidates should be senior, respected technical leaders or contributors with significant experience relevant to the project's domain.